Doctor of Nursing Practice: Admissions Requirements

 Note: Applicants are not required to have an advanced practice license or certification for the Post-BSN DNP/FNP pathway.
 However, if an applicant is currently licensed in another advanced practice nursing specialty (i.e., Clinical Nurse Specialist), applicants must submit a current and active APRN license and certification.

 8. One year of professional nursing experience.
-Applicants will provide consent for Liberty University’s DNP Program to contact most recent employers to verify two years of professional nursing experience.
+Applicants will provide consent for Liberty University’s DNP Program to contact most recent employers to verify one year of professional nursing experience.
 The consent form will be located on the CV template.

 10. Curriculum Vitae